Dirakon/Bouncing-Ball-Game/README.md

 ![Gameplay demo](https://user-images.githubusercontent.com/43912367/177056990-d6d74ae5-70e9-4bd2-9bb9-b523b5ca54b9.gif)

 Game:
 This is a playable version with cannon, walls, and ball collision physics.
-There also is a future trajectory of cannon shoot.
+There also is a trajectory of cannon shoot.
 The player can restart the level and switch the level to the next if they win.
 The number of balls in a game is limited.
 If a player reaches the end of created levels, they can create a new level and play it.
-The mouse coordinates are being passed from level to level.
-Sounds and music following the gameplay!
+Sounds and music accompany the gameplay!

 Map editor:
 The process of level creation is simple because the game has a built-in map editor.
 The map editor allows the player to place a ball and remove it using the right and left mouse buttons correspondingly.
 Moreover, the map editor provides the player the ability to change the enemy ball radius using the mouse wheel.
-Player also can change a background level.
+Player also can change background picture/music.

 ### How to run the game